-The one-year Master’s programme in New Media and Digital Culture builds upon the pioneering new media scene, and enables students to contribute to the discourse surrounding critical media theory.
+The one-year Master’s programme in New Media and Digital Culture builds upon the pioneering new media scene, and enables students to learn digital methods and contribute to the discourse surrounding critical media theory.

 New Media and Digital Culture is an accredited degree programme of Media Studies.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Media Studies and the title Master of Arts (MA).